Pagure/pagure/doc/usage/project_settings.rst

 `Activate issue tracker`
 ------------------------

-This boolean simply enables or disables the issue tracker for the project.
+This Boolean simply enables or disables the issue tracker for the project.
 So if you are tracking your ticket on a different system, you can simply disable reporting issue on pagure by un-checking this option.